What is enrichment?

 Assess the Effectiveness of Enrichment

-• Monitor Physical and Mental Health: Assess whether the enrichment supports the animal’s overall health.
-Animals that are physically active, mentally stimulated, and exhibit natural behaviours are likely to benefit from the enrichment.
+- Monitor Physical and Mental Health: Assess whether the enrichment supports the animal’s overall health.
+Animals that are physically active, mentally stimulated, and exhibit natural behaviours will likely benefit from the enrichment.

 Review Safety and Health Impacts